 Tips on Water, pH, & Fertilizing Epiphytic Anthuriums & Philodendrons

-If you’re using tap water, make sure your local municipal water supply isn’t high in sodium; sodium is bad for plants.
-Also, don’t use softened water on aroids or tropical plants either; water softeners use sodium to replace the calcium hardness and again, sodium is bad for plants.
+If you’re using tap water, make sure your local municipal water supply isn’t high in sodium; sodium specifically is really bad for plants.
+Also, don’t use softened water on Aroids (or other tropical plants either); water softeners use sodium to replace the calcium hardness—and again, sodium is bad for plants.

 Light Requirements for Growing Aroids, Anthuriums & Philodendrons Indoors

-Photo of aroids basking in the early-morning sun rays
+Photo of Aroids basking in the early-morning sun rays

 Photo of hydrometer showing low humidity & Philodendron melanochrysum